drocha87/avc/README.md

 # Analyze vue components

-This project will analyze the `src/components` from your vue project, looking for stats of your components.
+This project will analyze the `src/components` and `src/views` from your vue project, looking for stats of your components.

 ## TODO